ZebMcKayhan/WireguardManager/README.md

 It is common that some devices have build in protection, since they are designed to be used within a single network.
 This could be because higher end devices pays alot of attention to access control, to make it work from a different subnet you may need to change several settings in several different places. some devices could be just impossible to seem to get it to work from a different subnet.

-first of all, access control to i.e. NAS will not work by trying to access the share name. niether will the share pop up by itself since advertisement dont work over VPN. you will need to access the NAS "blindly" by using it's local ip-adress (like 192.168.1.20).
+First of all, access control to i.e. NAS will not work by trying to access the share name. niether will the share pop up by itself since advertisement dont work over VPN. you will need to access the NAS "blindly" by using it's local ip-adress (like 192.168.1.20).

-some NAS uses netmask to control access, so ips within the netmask are allowed to access it, but nothing else. the netmask setting is usually under GUI, LAN --> LAN IP and usually set to 255.255.255.0. this is the same as CIDR notation /24 and means that NAS IP must match the first 3 numbers, so if NAS has 192.168.1.20 then it will accept 192.168.1.X ips to access.
+Some NAS uses netmask to control access, so ips within the netmask are allowed to access it, but nothing else. the netmask setting is usually under GUI, LAN --> LAN IP and usually set to 255.255.255.0. this is the same as CIDR notation /24 and means that NAS IP must match the first 3 numbers, so if NAS has 192.168.1.20 then it will accept 192.168.1.X ips to access.

-but wg server uses 10.50.1.X and therin lies our problem. in order for this to work we would have to set the netmask to 0.0.0.0 to allow all, but this is not at all recommended nor is it allowed by the GUI.
+But wg server uses 10.50.1.X and therin lies our problem. in order for our NAS to be in the same netmask as our Wireguard server we would have to set the br0 netmask to 0.0.0.0 to allow all, but this is not at all recommended nor is it allowed by the GUI.

-but what if we could set our wg server to give out 192.168.2.x?
-Then we could adjust the netmask slightly to (255.255.252.0) /22 which would then include 192.168.0.X - 192.168.3.X. this might collide with YazFi gust networks, but they are easaly moved to some other ip's via the GUI tab.
+But what if we could set our wg server to give out 192.168.2.x?
+Then we could adjust br0 netmask slightly to 255.255.252.0 (/22) which would then include 192.168.0.X - 192.168.3.X. this might collide with YazFi gust networks, but they are easaly moved to some other ip's via the GUI tab.

-ofcource we could change the network mask to 255.255.0.0 and give our wg server any 192.168.X.Y ip, but it is considered good practice to limit as much access as possible.
+Ofcource we could change the br0 network mask to 255.255.0.0 and give our wg server any 192.168.X.Y ip, but it is considered good practice to limit as much access as possible.
 The router still prevents access, so there are no real security risks, but typically more layers of security gives better protection.

+Note: Accessing internal (br0) resources from another network will not work if the network you are connected to at the time (i.e. school/library/neighbur/et.c. wifi) has the same subnet as br0.
+So it might be a good idea to change your br0 network to something not quite as common as 192.168.1.X, i.e. 192.168.16.X (16 = 0x10) and you can have your wg21 server on 192.168.17.X (17 = 0x11).
+This way they both networks will be included if br0 netmask is set to 255.255.254.0.

+It should be noted that we should never change wg21 netmask to include br0 as well, since it will create conflict.
+Routing is set up based on the netmaks and if br0 has 192.168.1.X/22 and wg21 has 192.168.2.X/22 then the networks are both including each other and equal in size so the routing will be based on metric (or something else) which means that wg21 will probably never recieve ANY package since they are sent to br0.
+Keeping wg21 the smaller network assures that packets to wg21 devices will be routed to wg21 and all other packets included in this network will be routed to br0.

+So, assuming you wish to keep br0 at 192.168.1.X and wg21 on 192.168.2.X:

 Disconnect all clients from the server and stop it:
 ```sh